ixisio/andreasklein_org/README.md

 **0.12.0**

 * Add a new fresh set of Icons
-* Clean up SCSS Files
+* Clean up SASS Files
 * Change the look of `<h2>` Tags
 * Visual changes to 404 page
 * Update grunt.js to v0.4.2